andrew1007/mrfa-demo/article/part1.md

 It really is a shame that there is no style guide.
 The freedom to do whatever you want is the freedom to create poor experiences for users of your application.
 One of the biggest mistakes that is made, almost without fail, is poor performance.
 The core architecture of many apps inevitably out-scale itself.
 React apps start fine, but slowly accumulate performance problems.
 But make no mistake: React is not inherently slow.
 But it is easy to make architectural decisions that make it slow.

-I want to set the record straight and show you the true potential of React.
-I would not be arrogant enough to say that my way is the definitive approach.
-I am only here to show you one way that I have developed through personal experience.
-It has been proven itself in my personal and professional projects that I develop at TikTok.

 But this is not easy to teach.
-It requires a deep understanding of React, data structure mutations, and established design patterns.
+It requires a deep understanding of React, data structure mutations, and applying tried-and-true design patterns to component design.
 The first step is to learn what the [virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) is and the [reconciliation algorithm](https://legacy.reactjs.org/docs/reconciliation.html).

 ## The Virtual DOM